Top 3 challenges when optimizing Oracle licenses

 The fine print is confusing by design

 Big software vendors, including Oracle, use complex jargon in their contracts to give themselves an advantage.
 This is especially challenging for customers who own multiple Oracle products or have purchased the same product over time, as licensing rules can vary widely.

 Support fees for Oracle licenses are expensive

-Oracle’s support fees typically are ± 22% of their license cost.
-There's an obvious risk in being under-licensed, but also in being over-licensed.
-If you own more licenses than you actually need, you are wasting money on support costs.
-Which is a nice revenue stream for Oracle as they earn more on support / maintenance fees than on new software licenses.
+Oracle's support fees are typically around 22% of the cost of your licenses.
+It's risky to be under-licensed, but it's also risky to be over-licensed.
+If you own more licenses than you need, you're wasting money on support costs.
+This is a good revenue stream for Oracle, as they make more money on support/maintenance fees than on new software licenses.

 Choosing the most beneficial metric

-Do you license by processor (CPU * # of cores * "Core Factor") or by Named User Plus (NUP)?
-The Processor metric allows for an unlimited user count, interesting if the user population is large or uncountable.
-The Named User Plus metric allows you to license by the number of users.
-The complexity lays in other factors, like clusters, virtualization and variations in core types and counts.
+Do you license by processor (CPU * # of cores * "Core Factor") or by named user plus?
+Processor licensing allows for an unlimited number of users, which is useful for large or uncountable user populations.
+Named user plus licensing allows you to license by the number of users.
+The complexity lies in other factors, such as clusters, virtualization, and variations in core types and counts.